ast-grep/ast-grep.github.io/website/guide/api-usage/js-api.md

 Note, `console.error($A)` will not generate `console.error('hello world')` in JavaScript API unlike the CLI.
 This is because using the host language to generate the replacement string is more flexible.

 :::warning
 Metavariable will not be replaced in the `replace` method.
-You need to create a string using `get_match(var_name)` by using JavaScript.
+You need to create a string using `getMatch(var_name)` by using JavaScript.
 :::

 See also [ast-grep#1172](https://github.com/ast-grep/ast-grep/issues/1172)